studica/studica-docs-worldskills/source/docs/Software/software-setup/offline-installation.rst

          .. figure:: images/macOS/offline-installation-4.png
             :align: center

-         The tools need to be update so they can be used.
+         The tools need to be updated so they can be used.
 Run the commands below to do so.

          .. code-block:: bash